hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

         top_x_names.append(titles[id])
     return top_x_names
 ```
-The search function takes an input of a search query, and calls the ``cosine_compare()`` function to perform the scoring.
+&emsp; The search function takes an input of a search query, and calls the ``cosine_compare()`` function to perform the scoring.
 Besides printing the result, it also prints the similarity scores.
 To find the score, we should first find the top x indexes, and then use the index to find the corresponding score.
 ```python
 def search(search_queries, idf_vector, tfidf_mat, titles, top_x):
     if len(search_queries) > 1: